IP-CAM/pay-rest-on-arrival/Opencart_V2.x/README.md

-# Multiple Geo Zone Shipping
+# Pay Rest On Arrival | Partial Payment

 ## How To Install
 1) In your OpenCart admin panel go to Extensions > Extension Installer